Soniuj/SQL_Job_Analysis/README.md

 <h2>Background</h2>
 With the rapid growth of the data industry, companies are competing to attract top talent with competitive salaries and diverse skill requirements.<br>

-The questions I wanted to answer through my SQL queries were:
+The questions I wanted to answer through my SQL queries were:<br>
 1.What is the average salary offered by each company? <br>
 2.Which company posts the most job opportunities?<br>
 3.What skills are most in demand across all postings?<br>